Methodology & sources.

 Every quantified claim on the marketing site links back to the method that produced it.
 This page documents the sample populations, formulas, and caveats behind each figure so you can decide for yourself how seriously to take it.

-The "10,000 US SMB websites" + "64/100 median health score" figures
+How are the "10,000 US SMB websites" and "64/100 median health score" figures calculated?

-Scan method: each site was crawled via its sitemap (max 200 URLs) and evaluated against the same 50-check scanner (39 SEO + 11 AEO) that runs daily on customer projects.
-The 64/100 median figure reflects the historical SEO core only — AEO scoring was added after the 10,000-site research run, and the public dashboards report it separately as it backfills.
+Scan method (both): each site is crawled via its sitemap (max 200 URLs) and evaluated against the same 54-check scanner (42 SEO + 12 AEO) that runs daily on customer projects.
+The 64/100 figure in the Silent Traffic Killers report reflects the historical SEO core only — AEO scoring was added after the 10,000-site research run, so the report and live dashboard report SEO and AEO scores separately.
 No URL filtering or curation beyond the per-scan cap.

 Health score formula: max(0, 100 − critical×15 − warning×5 − info×1) per page, then aggregated to the site median.
 Implementation: backend/app/services/anon_audit_service.py:compute_score.

-The "150 client posts a month at $1.66 each" Agency-tier figure
+How do we calculate the "150 client posts a month at $1.66 each" Agency-tier figure?

 Formula: $249 / 150 = $1.66.
 The Agency tier costs $249/mo and includes 150 AI-generated posts/mo.
 The "$1.66 each" number is the simple division, not an amortization or attribution model.